mapleque/hello-rust/README.md

 Hello Rust
 ====

-We follow the book: https://doc.rust-lang.org/book/ .
+First of all, we follow the book: https://doc.rust-lang.org/book/.

+Then the tutorial of tokio: https://tokio.rs/tokio/tutorial .